ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 Therefore, I have decided to order them in the order of importance.

 ## Building Engine vs Problem Solving
-The first learning is the difference between "Engine Building" versus "Problem Solving".

 In the introduction, I mentioned that this is a key difference between Production Engine Builders and Deckbuilders.
 Deckbuilders are a subset of Tactical Engine Builders.